changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 ![A messy scrum board](/figure/source/2019-04-03-agile-ds-scrum-kanban/scrum-board.png)

-In my experience with data science projects, what you set out to do often turn out to be impossible and there is nothing you can do but pivoting to a new goal.
+In my experience with data science projects, what you set out to do often turns out to be impossible and there is nothing you can do but pivoting to a new goal.

 Let's say I'm in the middle of a two week sprint and I found that my sprint goal is impossible.
 What can I do?

 Common sense says that I can ditch the sprint goal and meet with my team to set a new goal within the sprint, so we don't waste another week of time.

 But this means that I expect to have interruptions within the sprint.
-If the goal of sprints is to minimize interruption and boost productivity, and I know interruptions are inevitable, why put a timebox in the first place?
+If the goal of sprints is to minimize interruption and boost productivity and I know interruptions are inevitable, why put a timebox in the first place?

 ## Two workflows